-Figure 15 shows the short circuit response over the full time-out period.
-The period begins when the output voltage falls and ends when M1 is turned off.
-M1 current is actively controlled by the constant power engine and gate amplifier circuit while the TIMER pin charges $C_T$ to the 4 V threshold causing M1 to be turned off.
+Figure 14 shows the short circuit response over the full time-out period that begins when the output voltage falls and ends when M1 is turned off.
+M1 current is actively controlled by the power limiting engine and gate amplifier circuit while the TIMER pin charges C_T to the 4 V threshold that causes M1 to be turned off.
 The TPS2490 latches off after the threshold is reached until either the input voltage drops below the UVLO threshold or EN cycles through the false (low) state.
 The TPS2491 goes through a timing sequence before attempting a restart.

-Figure 15.
+Figure 14.
 Current Limit Overview

-The TPS2490/91 responds rapidly to the short circuit as seen in Figure 16.
+The TPS2490/91 responds rapidly to the short circuit as seen in Figure 15.
 The falling OUT voltage is the result of M1 and $C{\rm O}$ currents through the short's impedance at this time scale.
 The internal GATE clamp causes the GATE voltage to follow the output voltage down and subsequently limits the negative $V{\rm DS}$ to 1-2 V. The rapidly rising fault current overdrives the GATE amplifier causing it to overshoot and rapidly turn M1 off by sinking current to ground.
 M1 slowly turns back on as the GATE amplifier recovers; M1 then settles to an equilibrium operating point determined by the power limiting circuit.

-Figure 16.
+Figure 15.
 Current Limit Onset

-Minimal input voltage overshoot appears in Figure 16 because a local 100-μF bypass capacitor and very short input leads were used.
+Minimal input voltage overshoot appears in Figure 15 because a local $100-\mu F$ bypass capacitor and very short input leads were used.
 The input voltage would overshoot as the input current abruptly drops in a typical application due to the stored energy in the input distribution's inductance.
 The exact waveforms seen in an application depend upon many factors including parasitics of the voltage distribution, circuit layout, and the short itself.

-Automatic Restart (Figure 17)
+Automatic Restart (Figure 16)

 The TPS2491 automatically initiates a restart after a fault has caused it to turn off M1.
-Internal control circuits use $C_T$ to count 16 cycles before re-enabling M1.
-This sequence repeats if the fault persists.
+Internal control circuits use C_T to count 16 cycles before re-enabling M1.
+This sequence continues to repeat if the fault persists.
 The TIMER has a 1:10 charge-to-discharge current ratio, and uses a 1-V lower threshold.
 The fault-retry duty cycle specification quantifies this behavior.
 This small duty cycle often reduces the average short-circuit power dissipation to levels associated with normal operation and eliminates special thermal considerations for surviving a prolonged output short.

-Figure 17.
+Figure 16.
 TPS2491 Restart Cycle Timing